-Ossipee Pine Barrens: 1.3 mile ADA loop trail.
+Ossipee Pine Barrens 1.6 mile ADA loop trail.
 Compacted rock designed to accommodate some wheelchairs.
 Consistent 5 feet wide path with wider corridor.
 There are multiple trails from this trailhead owned and maintained by The Nature Conservancy.
 Varied lengths.
 Walk through the globally rare pitch pine/scrub oak ecosystem.
 Listen to the varied and rare birdsong.
 Parking at trailhead off Route 41.
 Kiosk has additional information.
-ADA accessible trail opened fall of 2018. http://naturenh.org/OPBguide (walked at trail opening in 2018 – need to walk for 2019, but known to be very flat and ADA accessible)
+ADA accessible trail opened fall of 2018. http://naturenh.org/OPBguide walked at trail opening in and May 23, 2020)